How much does an office chair cost? Another way to pose this question is…

 - The style/design of the work and office space

-The benefits of a high-quality office chair are well documented and include;
+The benefits of a high-quality office chair include

 - Better posture and therefore natural protection of your spine